 The royal courts of Rajputana saw them evolve during 18th century.
 They depicted a variety of themes like Krishna’s life, stories from epics like the Ramayana and the Mahabharata, variety of landscapes as well as people.
 Colors used were natural extracted from minerals, plants, even conch shells, which was a time consuming process.
 The brushes used by Rajput artists were very fine and tapered.

 Mysore paintings are classical in nature with very subtle colors and intricate details.
 They majorly portray Hindu Gods and Goddesses depicting important episodes from the epics.
 The use of real gold leaf and intricate designs lend richness to these paintings, which is unique to this style.
 The Materials used are Photo mount, Drawing Paper, Arabic gum, Water Colors & Poster Colors, Lead Powder, Gumbos and the Pure Mysore Gold Leaf.

 Bengal paintings acted as the renaissance in the Indian art form.
 They developed in India during the British Raj in the early twentieth century.
 They were influenced by the modernist ideas of 20th century.
 The Bengali painters started experimenting with various art forms thus giving traditional paintings a new look.

 India still delves on painting as the means of artistic and cultural expression.
-The contemporary Indian paintings are influenced by the European artistic movements but yet they retain their uniqueness by blending the traditional with the modern school of art.FLAG THIS POST
+The contemporary Indian paintings are influenced by the European artistic movements but yet they retain their uniqueness by blending the traditional with the modern school of art.REPORT THIS POST